Whitley Bay Carnival History

 2022 saw a one day event with a parade and street events with no infrastructure.

-For the first time we are starting from scratch to raise the matched funds we need to be able to apply for grants at the level we need to make it all happen
+Again we are starting from scratch to raise the matched funds we need to be able to apply for grants at the level we need to make it all happen

 Since 2015 local businesses have been the backbone of the carnival helping to reach the necessary match for grant applications.
-Some have dropped in and out but Di-meo’s, TJ’s American Pastimes, The Whitley Whaler and Big Purple Box have been with us from the start and we thank them for their support.
+Some have dropped in and out but Di-meo’s, TJ’s American Pastimes, The Whitley Whaler and Big Purple Box Creative have been with us from the start and we thank them for their support.

 Whitley Bay Carnival